-- Complainant: "Complainant" means the Student, Employee or Third Party who presents as the victim of any Prohibited Conduct under this policy, regardless of whether that person makes a report or seeks action under this policy. - Respondent: "Respondent" means the Student, Employee or Third Party who has been accused of violating this policy.
-The respondent is the party against whom a complaint is made. - Bystander: "Bystander" means a person who looks on but has nothing to do with the activity that is in progress. - Confidential Employee: "Confidential Employee" is any Employee who is a licensed medical, clinical or mental-health professional (e.g., physicians, nurses, physician assistants, psychologists, psychiatrists, professional counselors and social workers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient who is a Student ("health care providers"); and any Employee providing administrative, operational and/or related support for such health care providers in their performance of such services.
-A Confidential Employee will not disclose information about Prohibited Conduct to the College's Title IX Coordinator without the Student's permission. - Mandatory/Responsible Employee: Any College Employee who is not a Confidential Employee.
+Respondent: The respondent is the party against whom a complaint is made.

+Bystander: A person who looks on but has nothing to do with the activity that is in progress.

+Confidential Employee: Any Employee who is a licensed medical, clinical or mental-health professional (e.g., physicians, nurses, physician assistants, psychologists, psychiatrists, professional counselors and social workers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient who is a Student ("health care providers"); and any Employee providing administrative, operational and/or related support for such health care providers in their performance of such services.
+A Confidential Employee will not disclose information about Prohibited Conduct to the College's Title IX Coordinator without the Student's permission.

+Responsible Employee: Any College Employee who is not a Confidential Employee.
 A Responsible Employee is required to report to the College's Title IX Coordinator all relevant details (obtained directly or indirectly) about an incident of Prohibited Conduct that involves any Student as a Complainant, Respondent, and/or witness, including dates, times, locations, and names of parties and witnesses.
-Responsible Employees include Resident Assistants, Graduate Teaching

-Assistants, and all other student-employees, when disclosures are made to any of them in their capacities as employees.
+Responsible Employees include Resident Assistants, Graduate Teaching Assistants, and all other student-employees, when disclosures are made to any of them in their capacities as employees.